j-poddar/resume_classifier/README.md

 The web application allows users to upload multiple resumes and get predictions for each.
 The application can be accessed [from here](https://resumeclassifier-jp.streamlit.app).<br/>
 #### The app features:

 - **Upload Button:** For users to upload multiple resume files.
-The user can test with few sample resumes available [here].
+The user can test with few sample resumes available [here](https://github.com/j-poddar/resume_classifier/tree/main/documents/sample_resumes).
 - **Predict Button:** To start the prediction process.
 - **Results Display:** Shows the uploaded files and their predicted categories.
 - **Pie Chart:** Visualizes the distribution of categories among the uploaded resumes.